TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk Class Info.md

 AC: +1

 #### 32nd Level: Sacred Elder
+Some Elders who have done great deeds are rewarded the title Sacred Elder, in honor of their faith and deeds.

 TH (To Hit): + 1
 AC: +1
 +5% magic resistance.
 #### 33rd Level: Divinely Guided
+While it is forbidden to speak of to those who have not received this title, rumor say that you must get a audience with Faehau to get this title.

 AC: +1
 #### 34th Level: Mistwalker
+A monk's faith can be spread across the land like mist.s

 TH (To Hit): + 1
 AC: +1
 +5% magic resistance.
 #### 35th Level: Blinding Light
+Your faith is strong enough to blind those who can see it.

 Fist: 1d20 +5, 1d6 fire damage
 Recieve another stunning blow.
 AC: +1
 #### 36th Level: Faithful Soldier
+The gods regard you as a faithful soldier of Faehau.

 TH (To Hit): + 1
 AC: +1
 +5% magic resistance.
 Immunity to sleep.
 #### 37th Level: Faithful Leader
+The gods regard you as a leader of monks.

 Fist: 1d20 +5, 1d8 +1 fire damage
 AC: +1
 #### 38th Level: Chosen One
+Faehau has chosen you, to do his work.

 TH (To Hit): + 1
 AC: +1
 +5% magic resistance.
 #### 39th Level: Divine Servant
+Faehau gives you missions, in addition to your worldly work.

 Fist: 1d20 +5, 1d10 +1 fire damage
 Immunity to Poison.
 AC: +1
 #### 40th Level: Beacon of Faith
+When the going gets hard, those of lesser faith look to yours.

 Receive another stunning blow.
 AC: +1
 TH (To Hit): + 1
 +5% magic resistance.
 #### 41st Level: Beacon of Hope
+Your faith is a beacon of hope.
+Even your presence can boost the morale of a group.

 Fist: 1d20 +5, 1d14 +2 fire damage.
 AC: +1
 #### 42nd Level: Hero
+Your deeds have earned you the title.

 TH (To Hit): + 1
 AC: +1
 #### 43rd Level: Renown Hero
+Your fame grows and spreads by rumor, but you will not be remembered forever.

 Fist: 1d20 +5, 1d16 +3 fire damage
 AC: +1
 #### 44th Level: Legendary Hero
+Your deeds have become the stuff of legend.
+Books were written about you, and children in centuries to come will learn of your deeds.

 TH (To Hit): + 1
 AC: +1
 #### 45th Level: Inspiring Legend
+Your presence inspires others, to the point where you can incite a army to a new level of bravery.

 Fist: 1d20 +5, 1d20 +4 fire damage

 Receive another stunning blow.
 AC: +1
 #### 46th Level: Grandmaster
+To become a Grandmaster, you must endure a combat training session with Faehau.
+Some monks do not survive.

 Immunity to charm.
 TH (To Hit): + 1